 The complete list can be found in Chapter 2 of the VA benefits book or on their site.
 Whenever you call Woods and Woods VA Disability Lawyers, we’ll also ask you a lot of questions to figure out if you qualify for any of these benefits.
 We’ll put your case and your symptoms through a whole possible list of service-connected disability claims so that you don’t miss out on anything you deserve.

 Other Ways to Help your VA Rating Decision with Secondary Connections

 All three of the above elements must be present to be considered a direct service connection.
-There are, however, are some illnesses that are considered to be direct service connected by presumption.
-These presumptive direct service connections include hypertension, diabetes mellitus, Parkinson’s disease and exposure to Agent Orange in Vietnam.
+There are, however, some illnesses that are considered to be direct service-connected by presumption.
+These presumptive direct service connections include hypertension, diabetes mellitus, Parkinson’s disease, and exposure to Agent Orange in Vietnam.

 If you can prove that you were in one of those areas during the designated time period, you are automatically presumed to have the associated disabilities.

 For those claims, there are various time periods.
 Some have to have at least a 10% rating within a year of honorable discharge, for example.
 They all vary and are detailed on 38 CFR 3.309.
 This makes it a little bit easier to get disability for these claims since you don’t have to prove all three pieces.